 In addition, tests showed that a well constructed brick veneer cladding provided a useful bracing resistance that could result in less damage to the interior of the building.

 Acceptable Solution E2/AS1 requires all masonry veneer wall claddings to be screwed to the frame with a flat tie that is embedded in the veneer according to NZS 4210:2001.
 This requires the ties to be contained within the mortar bed over the full contact length with a layer of mortar both above and below the tie.

 A field survey looked at the performance of tied masonry veneer homes following the Canterbury earthquakes.
 It found that the method used to connect the veneer to the structural timber framing is important for the earthquake performance of brick veneer.
-Full results of the survey were published by BRANZ in mid-2012.

 The types of ties investigated included screw-fixed ties, nail-on ties, wire ties and other types such as plastic ties.
 The surveyors found that screw-fixed veneer ties performed better than other types, with the majority of dwellings with this type of fixing exhibiting either no or only minor levels of damage.